Bronx Drunk Driving Accident Lawyer

 Drunk drivers pose a deadly hazard on the road—a fact that every car accident lawyer knows all too well.
 Not only do drunk driving accidents claim the lives of close to 11,000 people per year, but also such accidents leave many others suffering from serious injuries and with lives altered forever by the impacts of those accidents.

 If you suffered serious injuries in a drunk driving accident in the Bronx, you may need legal help to seek compensation for the full cost of your injuries.
-Contact our Bronx personal injury lawyers at Jacoby & Meyers, LLP, today for a free case evaluation.
+Contact our Bronx Drunk Driving Accident lawyers at Jacoby & Meyers, LLP, today for a free case evaluation.